clehner/sylpheed-imap-notify/README.md

 # Todo

-- Show better indication of when IMAP NOTIFY is running on an account
-- Add an account preference for using NOTIFY or not
+- Add an account preference for using IDLE/NOTIFY or not
 - Show fine-grained updates without having to reload the entire message summary view.
 - Add internationalization